jexmarc/asdocwikijs/searching-ammunition.md

 > **Shipping Rating**
 >
-> We rate each retailer on how expensive their shipping charges tend to be, giving them a rating on a scale from High to Low.
-(See details on our Shipping Estimation here).
+> We rate each retailer on how expensive their shipping charges tend to be, giving them a rating on a scale from High to Low. ([See details on our Shipping Estimation](https://ammoseek.com/shipping_estimation/).
 By default, we will not filter the search results based on the retailer's shipping rating.
 If you wish, you can exclude results from retailers with "Average" shipping costs or higher.

 > **Include Blanks**
 >